 This annual report consists of a series of financial statements and notes to those statements.
 These statements are organized so the reader can understand Atlanta Community Schools financially as a whole.
 The District-wide Financial Statements provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental activities, these statements tell how services were financed in the short-term as well as what remains for future spending.
-The fund financial statements look at the School District's most significant funds - the General Fund, the Food Service Fund, the Student Activities Fund Statement of Net Position, the 2016 Debt Retirement Fund and the 2018 Debt Retirement Fund.
-The remaining statement, the statement of fiduciary net position, presents financial information about activities for which the School District acts solely as an agent for the benefit of students and parents.
+The fund financial statements look at the School District's operations in more detail than the district-wide financial statements by providing information about the School District's most significant funds - the General Fund, the Food Service Fund, the Student Activities Fund, the 2018 Capital Project Fund, the 2016 Debt Retirement Fund and the 2018 Debt Retirement Fund.